 6. Like and comment to win

-Create a social media post, make sure it links to your campaign, and explain the contest to your followers.
+Create a social media post, make sure it links to your fundraiser, and explain the contest to your followers.
 Choose the winner at random from all comments—use an online random-number generator.
 Consider asking local businesses if they would sponsor a prize, like a gift card.

 Branding your cause